Kinetic energy weapon: Delivery

+Divert and attitude control

+When targeting objects in spaceflight, the final part of the kinetic vehicle's travel occurs in thin atmosphere or the near-vacuum of space.
+As a result, aerodynamic surfaces will have little use in course-correction, and rocket thrusters need to be used.
+The basic paradigm used for this purpose is a divert and attitude control system (DACS), with four divert thrusters and six attitude control nozzles attached to the KV.
+This kind of design is found in many anti-missile and anti-satellite weapons, including the RIM-161 Standard Missile 3 and THAAD.
+An common design uses a DACS driven by a solid fuel gas generator, with the gas then distributed among the thrusters and nozzles as required for intercept.
+Neutral coasting is achieved by making the thrusters cancel each other out.
+The gas generator can be made throttle-able and/or re-ignitable.

 Advantages and disadvantages

-The primary advantage kinetic energy weapons is that they minimize the launch mass of the weapon, as no weight has to be set aside for a separate warhead.
+The primary advantage of kinetic energy weapons is that they minimize the launch mass of the weapon, as no weight has to be set aside for a separate warhead.
 Every part of the weapon, including the airframe, electronics and even the unburned maneuvering fuel contributes to the destruction of the target.
 Lowering the total mass of the vehicle offers advantages in terms of the required launch vehicle needed to reach the required performance, and also reduces the mass that needs to be accelerated during maneuvering.

 Another advantage of kinetic energy weapons is that any impact will almost certainly guarantee the destruction of the target.
 In contrast, a weapon using a blast fragmentation warhead will produce a large cloud of small fragments that will not cause as much destruction on impact.
-Both will produce effects that can easily be seen at long distance using radar or infrared detectors, but such a signal will generally indicate complete destruction in the case of a kinetic energy weapons while the fragmentation case does not guarantee a "kill".
+Both will produce effects that can easily be seen at long distance using radar or infrared detectors, but such a signal will generally indicate complete destruction in the case of a kinetic energy weapon while the fragmentation case does not guarantee a "kill".

+No chemical munitions in the weapons also means that there is far less pollution of an area from a kinetic weapon.
+They are also much more safe to store.

 The main disadvantage of the kinetic energy weapons is that they require extremely high accuracy in the guidance system, on the order of 0.5 m.